BDC Hamburger Icon

 FYIDid you know

-Your PTO policy can significantly impact your company culture, so you should create a reasonable PTO policy that is both fair to your employees and financially feasible for your business.
+Your PTO policy can significantly impact your company culture, so you should create a reasonable PTO policy that’s fair to your employees and financially feasible for your business.

 6. Provide functional equipment and software.

-Nothing can be more maddening than having to use a tool, equipment or software that is ineffective or slow to respond.
+Nothing is more maddening than having to use ineffective or slow software and tools.
 Not only does the equipment’s performance reflect poorly on the employee’s production, but the failure of management to recognize the need to upgrade can also create an air of helplessness.
 Frustration with equipment can be one of the first symptoms of burnout, so solving this problem can alleviate work-related stressors tremendously.

 7. Treat your employees fairly.